 With a few exceptions (namely, the Gospel of Matthew and the letters of James and Jude), most of the New Testament (New Covenant) writings were either written by or closely connected to three Apostles: Peter, John, and Paul.
 This influences how the New Covenant writings have been arranged in this lectionary.

-- In the Advent season, the Gospel of Matthew and the Revelation of John are read.
-Matthew’s Gospel does more to connect the New Covenant in Christ to the Old Covenant than any of the other Gospel accounts.
-Matthew, moreover, is one of two Gospels that gives specific attention to the Incarnation and First Advent of Christ.
-John’s Revelation looks forward to the Second Advent of Christ, His coming in judgment at the end of time.
+- In Adventide, the Gospel of John, John’s letters, and the Revelation of John are read.
+John was Jesus’s “beloved disciple” and his Gospel harkens back to the creation of the world, while Revelation looks forward to the Second Advent of Christ, His coming in judgment at the end of time.

 The Lord’s Day readings shift away from the lectio continua approach, to focus on selections from the Westminster Standards or, on occasion, special readings approach to the given day on the calendar.
 This allows the readers to catch up from having fallen behind in their daily readings, mediate on what they hear of God’s Word preached, and build their understanding of the faith as articulated from a doctrinal perspective.